A critical SQL injection vulnerability was discovered in a legacy script verifying ASN API 1.0 and 1.1 API keys. This

 Upon identifying the vulnerability, Alpha-Fox immediately:

-- Updated the script to use secure, parameterised queries and stricter validation of the
+Updated the script to use secure, parameterised queries and stricter validation of the apikey field.

 Was Any Data Compromised?